Karabar suburb profile

 Karabar rental market trends

-The rental market in Karabar has shown stability in house rents, remaining unchanged at $600 per week over the past year.
-In contrast, unit rents have experienced a significant increase of 13.3%, reaching $510 per week.
-This growth in unit rents highlights a rising demand for more affordable living options in the suburb, making Karabar an attractive choice for renters seeking value.
+The rental market in Karabar has experienced varied growth, with house rents increasing modestly by 2.5% over the past year to $615 per week, while unit rents have surged by 21.2% to $515 per week.
+This significant rise in unit rents highlights a strong demand for more affordable living options, making Karabar an attractive choice for renters seeking value in a competitive market.

 Suburbs near Karabar